Jim Davidson 'respects' Norwich Theatre Royal ban

 In a radio debate on Friday morning Davidson admitted to Mr Wilson: "I wouldn't have me in my own theatre".

 Speaking on BBC Radio Norfolk, both men concluded the decision to ban Davidson from the theatre would stand.

-However, Mr Wilson said future performances would not be ruled out.'Admire you'
+However, Mr Wilson said future performances would not be ruled out.

 In the radio debate, Mr Wilson told 57-year-old Davidson: "I really admire you as a comedian."

 However, he said he remained concerned about points made in the after-show report from seven years ago about Davidson.